anniekuusinen/covid-dashboard/README.md

 ## Additional Notes

-- The project uses public APIs for fetching real-time COVID-19 data.
-You can choose between COVID19API or Disease.sh for integration.
+- The project uses public APIs for fetching real-time COVID-19 data, from https://covid-api.com/api.

 - Tailwind CSS is used for styling the UI with responsive and modern designs.